Planning Maps / Areas / Shellharbour / Macquarie Pass

 Environmental Conservation 0%

 Across its 9.79 km², Macquarie Pass is highly constrained by planning overlays.
-Very little of the suburb carries a mapped flood overlay, and 100% is flagged bushfire-prone.
+Flood mapping covers the suburb and none of it falls within a mapped flood overlay, and 100% is flagged bushfire-prone.
 There are 6 heritage-listed sites on record, and the dominant land-use zone is National Parks and Nature Reserves.
 The median lot measures about 166,329 m² across 27 parcels.
 These figures are suburb-wide - the overlays that actually apply to a given lot can differ block to block, which is what a property-level check tells you.

 Check a specific Macquarie Pass address